 - (1) Coolant Pump System (Ward's) -- Remove the plastic cover from the coolant pump reservoir.
 Place the recirculating pump in the bottom of the reservoir.
 Connect the clear plastic tubing (1/2" diameter) directly to the pump nozzle or to the connecting tube in the rubber stopper and through the plastic top.
-Connect the other end to the water supply intake at the rear of the thin section machine.
+Connect the other end to the water supply intake on the base of the thin section machine.
 Connect the larger plastic drain tubing (3/4" diameter) to the fitting at the back of the water catch pan (white plastic pan on machine) and route the other end to the filtered intake on the reservoir tank.
 Fill the coolant reservoir at least three quarters full with water or other desired coolant.
 (CAUTION: kerosene, toluene, or other solvent-based coolants may damage reservoir and water catch pan.
 Avoid their use.)
 Check and maintain coolant level periodically.
 Drain and clean sludge from the coolant pump reservoir as needed.
 This is important, since accumulated sludge can be recirculated by the pump, causing scratching of the microscope slide, the thin section, and the plastic coolant hood.
-Check to make sure all water line connections are secure. - (2) Direct Water Line -- If the Ingram-Ward equipment is to be connected to a direct water line, be sure to install a shut-off valve in the water line before the nozzle connection on the machine.
+Check to make sure all water line connections are secure.
+Coolant can be directed to either saw or grinder by opening or closing the check valves on the base of the unit. - (2) Direct Water Line -- If the Ingram-Ward equipment is to be connected to a direct water line, be sure to install a shut-off valve in the water line before the nozzle connection on the machine.
 This shut-off valve is extremely important, as the plastic tubing will not hold the static pressure of most water systems.
 DO NOT open the shut-off valve completely.
 This valve should be used to adjust the initial water flow.
 Since this water will not be recirculated, the coolant return tubing should be connected to the fitting at the base of the plastic catch pan and directed to an existing drain.
 Any drain used should have a trap that can be accessed for the removal of sediment buildup.
 Check the drain trap periodically for sludge accumulation and clean as needed to avoid drain stoppage.